This document sets out our policy and practices on use and protection of any information that you give Williamsons when you use our services.

 - Demographic information such as postcode, preferences and interests;

 - Other information relevant to customer surveys and/or offers.

 If you contact us we may keep a copy of any correspondence.

 What we do with it

-We collect this information not only for compliance with regulatory and professional standards but also to help us understand your needs and the services you might require.
+We collect this information not only for compliance with regulatory and professional standards but also to help us understand your needs and the services you might require and to optimise our own performance and service delivery.
 Specific activities include:-

 - Improvement of our services;

-- Promotion in particular of new services, special offers or other information which we think you may find interesting, primarily by e-mail using the address(es) that you have provided;
+- Providing you with information in particular of new services, special offers or other information which we think you may find interesting;

 - Market research, making use of information obtained to customise and adapt the website and our services according to your feedback;

 - Contact with you by e-mail, fax, telephone or mail for some or all of these purposes.